 How is the acetylome organized?
 There is a pressing need to characterize systematically and in an unbiased manner the function of each of the components of the acetylation machinery and the relationships between the writer-reader-eraser modules.
 As mentioned above, structurally, bromodomains offer attractive targets for therapies and are the topic of an intense drug discovery program, yet very little is known regarding the cellular context in which many of the bromodomain containing proteins reside or their specificity for their targets in vivo.
 We have used synthetic libraries of histone-derived peptides to provide information regarding the specificity of isolated bromodomains in vitro (see Figure 1).
-This expanded the number of bromodomain substrates, but also led to the realization that flanking PTMs (especially phosphorylation and acetylation) have a strong influence on the recognition of marks, indicating that bromodomains often recognize combinations of marks rather than isolated acetylated lysines.
+This expanded the number of bromodomain substrates, but also led to the realization that flanking PTMs (especially phosphorylation and acetylation) have a strong influence on the recognition of marks, indicating that bromodomains often recognize combinations of marks rather than isolated KAc.
 This observation was previously made for BRDT which requires the presence of several acetylation sites for high-affinity binding to histone tails.
 Structural determination of BRD4 with different diacetylated peptides derived from histone H4 showed that both KAc groups bind within the same pocket, and that the different sequences exhibit the same mode of binding.
 However, our studies have also outlined the need to use alternative approaches to the synthetic libraries to identify specific sequences to which each of the bromodomains are associated in a cellular context.
 This is important especially in light of the therapeutic design of inhibitors: the inhibitors should be able to displace relevant (and presumably higher affinity) KAc peptides from the bromodomain.

 2 Innovation

-Identification of changes in protein-protein interactions associated with variations in patterns of post-translational modifications (PTMs) and sequence variants such as mutations is critical to understanding the consequences of such variation.
+Identification of changes in protein-protein interactions associated with treatment with inhibitors, variations in patterns of post-translational modifications (PTMs) and sequence variants such as mutations is critical to understanding the consequences of such variation.
 Technologically speaking, this requires robust, sensitive and accurate methods for both identification and quantification from mass spectrometry data.
-We have successfully coupled affinity purification (AP) to data-independent mass spectrometric acquisition (SWATH) to analyze the interactome changes imparted by variations of the kinase CDK4.
+We have successfully coupled affinity purification (AP) to data-independent mass spectrometric acquisition (SWATH) to analyze the interactome changes imparted by mutations or pharmacological inhibition of protein-protein interactions.
 In collaboration with CCMS, we will develop an integrated computational and experimental pipeline that will be scalable to the flood of data arising from our analysis of the impact of PTM variations in bromodomain interactions.
-This collaboration with CCMS is synergistic and timely, based on our preliminary data, the availability of the appropriate samples, a strong expertise in structural analysis of protein-protein interactions, and the collaboration we have established with ABI SCIEX.
+This collaboration with CCMS is synergistic and timely, based on our preliminary data, the availability of the appropriate samples, a strong expertise in structural analysis of protein-protein interactions, and the collaboration we have established with AB SCIEX.
 The AP-SWATH pipeline we are proposing to co-develop with CCMS will greatly accelerate biological knowledge regarding the consequences of proteome variations in protein-protein interactions.